shigon255/BRDFusion/README.md

 We provide preprocessed evaluation data for selected Waymo Open Dataset scenes and all synthetic dataset scenes.

-The synthetic release includes ground-truth albedo, roughness, metallic, relighting videos, and shifted paths (`path*-3-calib_*`) used for the reported shifted-path metrics.
+The synthetic dataset capture the urban scene in Blender using 3 cameras.
+We render 6 paths in the scene.
+Each path includes 100 ground-truth RGB, material, and relighting RGB frames.
+For each path we render a shifted version (`path*-3-calib_*`) of it used for the reported NVS, inverse rendering, and NVS-relight metrics.
+Note that we use 1 camera and the first 51 frames for evaluation.
 The synthetic 3D assets come from [BlenderKit](https://www.blenderkit.com/), and the HDRIs come from [PolyHaven](https://polyhaven.com/hdris).

 Download the preprocessed datasets from [TBD: link], unzip them under the repository root, and keep this top-level layout: